 Pacamara is a botanical variety of coffee born from crossing Pacas and Maragogype varieties to produce an elegant, large coffee bean with exceptional quality when grown at high altitude.
 It is one of the only varieties that holds its own against much more expensive and rare Gesha (Geisha) coffees.
-The low-growing Pacamara plants have a lower yield and are more susceptible to diseases than other varieties, so they require extra care and resources.
+The low-growing Pacamara variety displays some of the sweet flavor characteristics of Bourbon coffee, which has been largely wiped out due to leaf rust.
+Pacamaras produce both yellow and red cherries.

 Pacamara is most commonly found in El Salvador, but the Villatoro family has perfected the growing conditions for this unusual coffee plant on a small corner of their lovely family farm in the renowned Huehuetenango region of Guatemala.